anorudes/react-scroll-effects/README.md

 ```
 ##Properties:
 <b>offset</b> - By default, animation is activated when (scrollPositionY + window.height / 2) >= (elementPositionTop).
 But you can specify offset.<br />
-<b>className</b> - Your class for custom styles.
-For example: ".element { position: absolute; bottom: 100px }" You can specify one or multiple classes separated by a space.<br />
+<b>className</b> - Your class for block.
+You can specify one or multiple classes separated by a space.<br />
 <b>duration</b> - Animate duration seconds.<br />
 <b>callback</b> - Callback function.